-The Northern Territory Government recognises the key role that group training organisations (GTOs) play in creating and maintaining training and employment opportunities for Territorians.
-GTOs collectively are the largest employer of apprentices and trainees in the Northern Territory (NT) and are vital to the further growth of the apprenticeship and traineeship system.
+The Northern Territory (NT) Government recognises the key role that group training organisations (GTOs) play in creating and maintaining training and employment opportunities for Territorians.
+GTOs collectively are the largest employer of apprentices and trainees in the NT and are vital to the further growth of the apprenticeship and traineeship system.

-The NT Government through the Department of Trade, Business and Innovation through Training NT (the department) is committed to supporting a high quality group training network underpinned by the National Standards for group training organisations and a policy framework that encourages GTOs to provide appropriate training and support to apprentices and trainees, meet the need of industry and grow apprenticeships and traineeships in the Territory.
+The NT Government through the Department of Trade Business and Innovation through Workforce NT is committed to supporting a high quality group training network underpinned by the national standards for group training organisations and a policy framework that encourages GTOs to provide appropriate training and support to apprentices and trainees, meet the need of industry and grow apprenticeships and traineeships in the Territory.

-The department recognises that there are a range of contributing factors that affect the ongoing viability of GTOs in the Northern Territory.
-The department will work in partnership with GTOs to increase apprenticeship and traineeship opportunities, in particular for Indigenous and disadvantaged Territorians, and to assist GTOs to identify strategies that maximise structured employment and training opportunities in the industry growth areas.
+The department recognises that there are a range of contributing factors that affect the ongoing viability of GTOs in the NT.
+The department will work in partnership with GTOs to increase apprenticeship and traineeship opportunities, in particular for Aboriginal and disadvantaged Territorians, and to assist GTOs to identify strategies that maximise structured employment and training opportunities in the industry growth areas.

-- assessment of recognised GTO’s eligibility for funding under the Joint Group Training Program (JGTP)
+- assessment of NT registered GTO’s eligibility for funding under the NT Group Training Program

-- ongoing monitoring and evaluation of outcomes achieved by GTOs against established and agreed local and national benchmarks and continuing compliance with the requirements for recognition in the Northern Territory.
+- ongoing monitoring and evaluation of outcomes achieved by GTOs against established and agreed local benchmarks and continuing compliance with the requirements for recognition in the NT.

 The responsibility for developing and maintaining this policy rests with the director of Training Services.

-The executive director of Training NT is responsible for approving this policy.
+The executive director of Workforce NT is responsible for approving this policy.